 Once a medieval power, then dominated for centuries by Papal armies, Perugia won independence again in the Risorgimento, the movement to unify Italy led by Garibaldi.
 Around the city you will see many historical references to this vivid past.
 As the capital city of Perugia province, Perugia is a wonderful base from which to explore the region of Umbria, with Assisi, Gubbio, Orvieto, Todi, Foligno, Lake Trasimeno, Montefalco, and many other fabulous locales short journeys away by car, train, or bus.

-For more on the Seattle-Perugia relationship, see The Story of the Two Cities.
+For more on the Seattle-Perugia relationship, see The Sister City Story.

 Seattle's love affair with Perugia is now televised.
 See the broadcast video of Perugia available via The Seattle Channel.
 Don't miss the segments on Seattle's other sister cities, Nantes, Christchurch and Reykjavik.
 The sister city videos are also available as podcasts via iTunes or RSS.